 This study was an approximate replication and extension of the study by Farwell and Donchin (1991).
-Guilty and countermeasure group participants were trained and then performed one of two mock crime scenarios.
+Guilty and Countermeasure group subjects were trained and then performed one of two mock crime scenarios.
 Scenario assignment was at random.
-With each scenario were associated six specific details (later to be used as the probes), knowledge of which indicated the participation of the individual in that scenario.
+With each scenario were associated six specific details (later to be used as the probes), knowledge of which indicated the participation of the subject in that scenario.
 One scenario involved stealing a ring with a name tag out of a desk drawer in the laboratory.
-Probes included the item of jewelry stolen, the color of the paper lining the drawer, the item of furniture containing the ring, the name of the ring's owner, and so forth.
-The other scenario involved removing an official university grade list for a certain psychology course taught by a specific instructor mounted on a blue-colored construction paper, posted on a wall in a certain room.
-Probes included what was stolen, the color of the mounting paper, the name of the course, and so on.
+Probes included the item of jewelry stolen, the color of the paper lining the drawer, the item of furniture containing the ring, the name of the ring's owner, etc. The other scenario involved removing an official university grade list for a certain psychology course taught by a specific instructor mounted on a blue colored construction paper, posted on a wall in a certain room.
+Probes included what was stolen, the color of the mounting paper, the name of the course, etc.

-To insure awareness of the relevant details, the training of a guilty participant (as in Farwell & Donchin, 1991) involved several repetitions of the instructions followed by tests that participants passed before beginning the ERP-based lie test.
+In order to insure awareness of the relevant details, the training of a guilty subject (as in Farwell & Donchin, 1991) involved several repetitions of the instructions followed by tests that subjects passed before beginning the ERP-based lie test.
 (We appreciate that such a procedure has very little ecological validity, but used it in the interest of replication.)
-Following successful completion of the instructional knowledge test and performance of the mock crime, participants underwent an ERP-based concealed information test (guilty knowledge test) for knowledge of the scenario executed.
-Innocent group participants, having participated in neither scenario, were given the same ERP tests, half with one scenario, half with the other.
-During the ERP-based concealed information test, stimuli consisting of single words were presented visually on a monitor 1.0 m in front of the participant for the duration of 304 ms. The interstimulus interval was 3,048 ms, of which 2,048 ms were used to record the ERP.
-(These timing parameters were chosen as they were used in the most recent embodiment of the Farwell & Donchin, 1991, paradigm as described by Farwell & Smith, 2001.)
-Participants were instructed to press one of two buttons in response to each stimulus.
-In response to stimuli designated as targets, participants were instructed to press a different button, the "yes" button signifying recognition, than in response to all other stimuli.
-The participants were not instructed regarding the fact that some of the nontarget stimuli were probes whereas others were irrelevants.
-It was nevertheless expected that probes would be recognized, though responded to in effect, dishonestly, via presses of the "no" button signifying nonrecognition.
+Following successful completion of the instructional knowledge test and performance of the mock crime, subjects underwent an ERP-based concealed information test (guilty knowledge test) for knowledge of the scenario executed.
+Innocent group subjects, having participated in neither scenario were given the same ERP tests, half with one scenario, half with the other.
+During the ERP based concealed information test, stimuli consisting of single words were presented visually on a monitor 1.0 m in front of the subject for the duration of 304 ms. The inter-stimulus interval was 3048 ms, of which 2048 ms were used to record the ERP.
+(These timing parameters were chosen as they were used in the most recent embodiment of the Farwell & Donchin, 1991 paradigm as described by Farwell & Smith, 2001.)
+Subjects were instructed to press one of two buttons in response to each stimulus.
+In response to stimuli designated as targets, subjects were instructed to press a different button, the "yes" button signifying recognition, than in response to all other stimuli.
+The subjects were not instructed regarding the fact that some of the non-target stimuli were probes while others were irrelevants.
+It was nevertheless expected that probes would be recognized, though responded to in effect, dishonestly, via presses of the "no" button signifying non-recognition.
 As noted above, our instructions explicitly stated that if guilty, they would be lying on probe trials.
-For all tests, participants completed at least 180 trials.
+For all tests, subjects were run with at least 180 trials.
 On each trial, subjects were presented with one word that was a target, a probe, or an irrelevant, depending on the trial.
 These were presented in a Bernoulli sequence such that there were no cases in which one word was repeated twice in a row.